YordanGeorgiev/qto/doc/md/devops_guide_doc.md

 ### 6.15.
 The feature or functionality current description is added in the docs
 The feature or functionality current description is added in the Features and Functionalities document.
+Check also the end user guide - it might to be changed as well.
+It might pay off to revisit the ReadMe as well, which is the landing and more of a "selling" point.

+#### 6.15.1.
+Regenerate the md docs

+    # instead of the product instance dir you could also use different documents root
+    export docs_root_dir=/hos/opt/csitea/qto/qto.0.7.7.dev.ysg
+    # Action !!!
+    bash src/bash/qto/qto.sh -a generate-md-docs

+#### 6.15.2.
+Regenerate the pdf docs
+Regenerate the pdf docs by issuing the following one-liner

+    # instead of the product instance dir you could also use different documents root
+    export docs_root_dir=/hos/opt/csitea/qto/qto.0.7.7.dev.ysg

+    bash src/bash/qto/qto.sh -a generate-pdf-docs

+#### 6.15.3.
+Regenerate the msft docs
+Regenerate the Microsoft docx files by issuing the following shell one-liner:

+    # instead of the product instance dir you could also use different documents root
+    export docs_root_dir=/hos/opt/csitea/qto/qto.0.7.7.dev.ysg
+    # Action !!!
+    bash src/bash/qto/qto.sh -a generate-msft-docs

 ### 6.16.
 The related requirement is added in the requirements document
 The related requirement is added in the requirements document - there might be one or more requirements added.